07 Jun Juggling Your Many Roles in Life

 Get Help

 By giving others the opportunity to learn, grow, and shine, as well as the joy of helping others, delegating certain responsibilities will lessen your load and free up your energy for the tasks that only you can do.
 Getting help can go beyond delegation and asking for favors, it can include mutually beneficial arrangements with others where you batch tasks.
-For example, two moms can take turns picking up all their kids from school while the other mom makes dinner for both families.
+For example, two families can take turns picking up all their kids from school while the other parent makes dinner for both families.
 Just make sure to set up a shared calendar with anyone you are alternating duties with so that everyone stays on the same page.

 You can also get help by taking advantage of many of the conveniences of the modern world.
 Instead of spending hours grocery shopping, let others do the legwork for you by ordering online and picking up curbside on your way home.
-Buying pre cut vegetables, or pre assembled meals that can be popped in the oven can mean the difference between a home cooked meal or another drive-thru dinner.
+Buying pre-cut vegetables, or pre-assembled meals that can be popped in the oven can mean the difference between a home-cooked meal or another drive-thru dinner.
 Utilizing technology to your advantage such as using a digital planner like Artful Agenda means you can have access to what you need to juggle your many roles whenever and wherever you need them.

 Overall, you need to manage your many roles in life based on your own personal values, energy, expectations, and resources.
 Remember that nobody juggles all these roles perfectly, and even experienced jugglers drop the ball from time to time!